CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert the corresponding bit in the value bit pattern.
 This rule ensures that a canonical encoding is used for a given mask bit pattern and value bit pattern.

-When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are binary equal to the "value bit pattern".

-When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are not binary equal to the pattern.

 ## Generation and Validation Rules

 A certificate MAY include one or more MACAddress otherName values if and only if the subject device owns (or is expected to own) the corresponding MAC address for the certificate lifetime.
 MAC addresses SHOULD NOT appear in more than one valid certificate issued by the same Certification Authority (CA) at the same time, unless different layer‑2 interfaces share a public key.